-- 1. Except for emergencies, a written directive must be signed and dated by a Human-use Authorized User (e.g., physician staff in Nuclear Medicine or Radiation Oncology with credentials approved at Children's Hospital Medical Center or Shriner's Hospital for Children) prior to the administration to human patients of either: - A. Quantities of Sodium Iodide I-131 in excess of 30 uCi; or - B. Any human therapeutic administration of a radiopharmaceutical; or - C. Any conventional brachytherapy treatment; or - 2.
-For emergencies that could affect the health of the human patient, the written directive may be replaced or modified with an oral directive, provided the oral directive is documented in the human patient's record as soon as possible and a written directive is prepared within 48 hours after the oral directive. - 3.
-Unless due to a medical emergency or change in a human patient's medical condition, any revision to a written directive must be made prior to administration of the radiation dose or fractional dose.
-If due to a medical emergency or change in a human patient's condition the Authorized User concludes a change in the written directive is necessary, the Authorized User must clearly indicate on the written directive why the change was made.
-If the modification is oral, documentation must be made as soon as possible in the human patient's record and the revised written directive must be signed by the Authorized User within 48 hours.
+- 1. Except for emergencies, a written directive must be signed and dated by a Human-use Authorized User (e.g., physician staff in Nuclear Medicine, Interventional Radiology or Radiation Oncology with credentials approved at Children's Hospital Medical Center) prior to the administration to human research subject or patients of either: - A. Quantities of Sodium Iodide I-131 in excess of 30 uCi; - B. Any human therapeutic administration of a radiopharmaceutical; - C. Any conventional brachytherapy treatment; or - D. Y-90 microspheres (e.g., SIR-Spheres or TheraSpheres). - 2.
+For emergencies that could affect the health of the human research subject or patient, the written directive may be replaced or modified with an oral directive, provided the oral directive is documented in the human research subject or patient's record as soon as possible and a written directive is prepared within 48 hours after the oral directive. - 3.
+Unless due to a medical emergency or change in a human research subject or patient's medical condition, any revision to a written directive must be made prior to administration of the radiation dose or fractional dose.
+If due to a medical emergency or change in a human research subject or patient's condition the Authorized User concludes a change in the written directive is necessary, the Authorized User must clearly indicate on the written directive why the change was made.
+If the modification is oral, documentation must be made as soon as possible in the human research subject or patient's record and the revised written directive must be signed by the Authorized User within 48 hours.
 All changes to a written directive must be signed and dated by the Authorized User. - 4.
-For written directives involving sodium iodine I-131, the written directive must specify: - A. The human patient's name - B. The dosage - 5.
-For written directives involving radiopharmaceuticals other than sodium iodine I-131, the written directive must specify: - A. The human patient's name - B. The radiopharmaceutical - C. The dosage
+For written directives involving sodium iodine I-131, the written directive must specify: - A. The human research subject or patient's name; and - B. The dosage. - 5.
+For written directives involving radiopharmaceuticals other than sodium iodine I-131, the written directive must specify: - A. The human research subject or patient's name; - B. The radiopharmaceutical;

-- D. The route of administration

-- 6. For written directives involving conventional brachytherapy, the written directive must specify:

-- A. The human patient's name

-- B. Before implantation

-- i.
-The radionuclide

-- ii.
-The treatment site

-- iii.
-The prescribed dose

-- C. After implantation but before completion

-- i.
-The radionuclide

-- ii.
-The treatment site

-- iii.
-The number of sources

-- iv.
-The total source strength and exposure time, or alternately the total dose

-- 7. Each written directive will be retained by the appropriate medical division (Nuclear Medicine or Radiation Oncology) in an auditable form for a minimum of three (3) years after the date of administration.
+- C. The dosage; and - D. The route of administration. - 6.
+For written directives involving brachytherapy, the written directive must specify: - A. The human research subject or patient's name - B. Before implantation: - i.
+The radionuclide; - ii.
+The treatment site; - iii.
+The prescribed dose; and - iv.
+The total source strength (permanent implant only). - C. After implantation but before completion of the procedure: - i.
+The radionuclide; - ii.
+The treatment site; - iii.
+The number of sources; - iv.
+The total source strength and exposure time, or alternately the total dose; and - v.
+The date when the licensee assessed the patient's implantation. - 7.
+For written directives involving Y-90 microsphere brachytherapy (e.g., SIR-Spheres or TheraSpheres), the written directive must specify: - A. The patient or human research subject's name; - B. The treatment site; - C. The radionuclide (including the physical form [Y-90 microspheres]); - D. The model of spheres (e.g., SIR-Sphere or TheraSphere) or manufacturer; - E. The prescribed dose or activity; and - F. If appropriate for the type of microsphere used, the statement "or dose or activity delivered at stasis". - 8.
+Each written directive will be retained by the Radiation Safety Office and appropriate medical division e.g., Nuclear Medicine, Interventional Radiology or Radiation Oncology; in an auditable form for a minimum of three (3) years after the date of administration.

 III.
-Human Patient Identification by Physician, Technologist, Nurse or other Staff Member
+Human Research Subject or Patient Identification by Physician, Technologist, Nurse or other Staff Member